Zer0SuperNova/MikaForge/README.md

 3. Run the installer
 4. Restart CurseForge

-## Installing Plugins
+## Installing Plugins / Themes

 #### You can find example plugins in the `/plugins` folder of this repository.
-Drop plugin files into the plugins folder:
+Drop plugins into the plugins folder:
 - Windows: `%appdata%/MikaForge/plugins`

+#### You can find example Themes in the `/themes` folder of this repository.
+- Drop themess into the themes folder:
+- Windows: `%appdata%/MikaForge/themes`

-Restart CurseForge or use the reload button
+Restart CurseForge or use the reload button (Plugins only, when using a theme go to the settings and enable it)

 ## FAQ